You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 Sharing Knowledge: Community Recipes and Data

 Many conversion apps now include a social layer where users can upload their own measurement logs, tag successful outcomes, and comment on each other’s results.
-This crowdsourced wisdom can be invaluable when experimenting with international cuisines or obscure ingredients.
+Which means this crowdsourced wisdom can be invaluable when experimenting with international cuisines or obscure ingredients.
 By participating, you not only contribute to a growing repository but also gain insights into alternative techniques that may suit your equipment or dietary preferences.

 The Next Step: Iterative Refinement